aspeakman/SolisControl/README.md

   solis_flux_times:
     forecast_remaining: 'solcast_pv_forecast_forecast_remaining_today' # entity id of Solcast remaining energy today (kWh) - in 'sensor' domain
     # forecast_remaining: 'energy_production_today_remaining' #  alternative entity id of Forecast.Solar remaining energy today (kWh) - in 'sensor' domain
+    forecast_uplift: 1.0 # multiplication factor for forecast values if they prove to be pessimistic or optimistic
-    morning_requirement: 12.0 # ideal target kWh level for rest of the day (solar predicted + battery reserve) at morning charge period
+    morning_requirement: 12.0 # ideal target kWh level for rest of the day (solar predicted + battery reserve) at cheap rate charge period
-    # zero means morning charging will be actively turned off each day (a negative number will disable any action in the morning)
+    # zero means cheap charging will be actively turned off each day (a negative number will disable any action)
     # can also be the id of an entity which defines this value eg a helper = 'input_number.morning_reserve'
-    evening_requirement: 5.0 # ideal target kWh level for rest of the day (solar predicted + battery reserve) at evening discharge period
+    evening_requirement: 5.0 # ideal target kWh level for rest of the day (solar predicted + battery reserve) at peak rate discharge period
-    # zero means evening discharging will be actively turned off each day (a negative number will disable any action in the evening)
+    # zero means peak discharging will be actively turned off each day (a negative number will disable any action)
     # can also be the id of an entity which defines this value eg a helper = 'input_number.evening_reserve'
-    cron_before: 20 # minutes before start of periods below to set charging/discharging times
+    cron_before: 20 # minutes before start of periods below to assess forecast and set charging/discharging times
-    forecast_uplift: 1.0 # multiplication factor for forecast values if they prove to be pessimistic or optimistic
     solis_control:
       key_secret: !secret solis_key_secret
       key_id: !secret solis_key_id